TexasTorque/Ray-2019/README.md

 * Gyroscope provides 3-axis angle measurements that are crucial for many operations
 * NetworkTables enable communication between the RoboRIO and a Raspberry Pi

-Many of the more advanced software features (to be described later) in Ray are made possible by thse sources of feedback.
+Many of the more advanced software features (to be described later) in Ray are made possible by these sources of feedback.

 ### TorqueAuto
 This season, we redesigned our autonomous library so that we can easily program complex robot maneuvers during the sandstorm period.

-The smallest unit of TorqueAuto is the COMMAND.
-Each command is designed to control the action of one subsystem and is terminated by an end condition.
-Multiple COMMANDS may be placed in a BLOCK, and several BLOCKS may be chained to form a SEQUENCE.
-At run time, all the COMMANDS in one BLOCK are executed simultaneously, and once all COMMANDS within a block are terminated, the next block begins.
-COMMANDS may also be delayed within each BLOCK for increased flexibility.
+The smallest unit of TorqueAuto is the Command.
+Each Command is designed to control the action of one subsystem and is terminated by an end condition.
+Multiple Commands may be placed in a block, and several blocks may be chained to form a Sequence.
+At run time, all the Commands in one block are executed simultaneously, and once all Commands within a block are terminated, the next block begins.
+Commnads may also be delayed within each block for increased flexibility.

 **(Insert diagram here)**

-The MANAGER is responsible for selecting the SEQUENCE to be used before each match and running it.
-All SEQUENCES are synchronized with the base loop, which simplifies the process of programming motion profiles.
+The AutoManager is responsible for selecting the Sequence to be used before each match and running it.
+All Sequences are synchronized with the base loop, which simplifies the process of programming motion profiles.

-Last but not least, we have implemented the Pathfinder library as a COMMAND in TorqueAuto.
+Last but not least, we have implemented the Pathfinder library as a Command in TorqueAuto.
 The ability to generate spline paths onboard and follow them gives Ray the advantages of speed and precision during sandstorm.

 ### Vision
 This year, we invested a lot of time in learning and implementing vision processing.
 The goal is to enable Ray to make automatic horizontal adjustments when placing hatch panels.